microsoft/aiida-pyscf/README.md

 ```
 The following error modes are currently handled by the `PyscfBaseWorkChain`:

-* Electronic convergence not achieved
+* \[410\]: Electronic convergence not achieved: The calculation will be restarted from the last checkpoint
+* \[120\]: Out of walltime: The calculation will be restarted from the last checkpoint if available, otherwise the work chain is aborted

 ## Contributing